GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 ### Read and write a smart poster record

-A smart poster record (often used in magazine advertisements, fliers, billboards, etc.), describes some web content as an NDEF record that contains an NDEF message as payload.
+A smart poster record (used in magazine advertisements, fliers, billboards, etc.), describes some web content as an NDEF record that contains an NDEF message as payload.
 Call `toRecords()` to transform `data` to a list of records contained in the smart poster record.
 It should have a URL record, a text record for the title, a MIME type record for the image, and some [custom local type records] such as `":t"`, `:act`, and "`:s`" respectively for the